StarRocks/starrocks/docs/en/administration/Backup_and_restore.md

 During a BACKUP or a RESTORE job of a table, StarRocks automatically backs up or restores its [Synchronous materialized view](../using_starrocks/Materialized_view-single_table.md).

-From v3.2.0, StarRocks supports backing up and restoring [asynchronous materialized views](../using_starrocks/Materialized_view.md) when you backing up and restoring the database they reside in.
+From v3.2.0, StarRocks supports backing up and restoring [asynchronous materialized views](../using_starrocks/Materialized_view.md) when you back up and restore the database they reside in.

 During BACKUP and RESTORE a database, StarRocks does as follows: